system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the CPU duct](#removing-the-cpu-duct).
 3. Unscrew the four screws (two on each side) holding the fan bracket onto the duct.
     - Removing the bracket from the duct is not required, but it makes removal and installation of the fan much easier.
-    - The velcro loop (highlighted cyan below) should already be unfastened from [removing the CPU duct](#removing-the-cpu-duct).

 ![CPU duct fan bracket screws](./img/cpu-duct-fan-bracket-screws.webp)